 I leave this on for around 10-15 minutes and remove it with a dark, damp cloth as the instructions recommend.
 The first time I used it, I was shocked at how bright and soft my skin felt!
 Elemis is cruelty-free and vegan on top of that which is a bonus.
 Whenever I need moisture for my skin, I will continue to reach for this mask.

 Even if you struggle with dry, sensitive skin, there are many face masks you can use that will help combat your concerns.
 It takes trial and error to find the perfect mask for your skin.
-I would also suggest patch testing just in case the mask causes irritation.
+I would also suggest patch testing just in case it causes irritation.

-If you end up trying one of these face masks, make sure you let me know how it works for you!
+If you end up trying one of these, make sure you let me know how it works for you!
 Don’t forget to subscribe below to my email list for more tips!

 What’s your skin type and your favorite face mask to use?